• Skip to main content

 • In the bowl of a stand mixer fitted with paddle attachment, or in a large bowl with hand mixer, beat the butter until smooth.
 Mix in the brown sugar and granulated sugar until combined.

-• Mix in the egg, egg yolk, extract and food coloring, making sure to stop and scrap the sides.
+• Mix in the egg, egg yolk, vanilla extract and food coloring, making sure to stop and scrape the sides.

 • Mix in the dry ingredients until combined.